 When you abide by the state’s auto insurance requirements, you and your family don’t have to worry about accidents.
 The carrier pays for injuries, vehicle damages, and more, letting you relax.

-Plus, minimum car insurance coverage pays the other driver’s economic losses if you caused the accident.
+Plus, minimum car insurance coverage in Minnesota pays the other driver’s economic losses if you caused the accident.

 You’ll need bodily liability coverage, uninsured and underinsured motorist coverage, and other types of car insurance too.